 Students use this time to explore topics of personal interest, develop a new skill, conduct intensive research, prepare for a future career, and expand their academic experience.
 This is a unique opportunity for educational and personal growth, emphasizing experimentation and creativity, intellectual independence, and personal initiative.

 Students must complete three full winter-term projects in order to graduate.

-- to provide opportunities for intensive and or unusual educational activities which might be difficult for students or faculty to fit into their fall and spring schedules;
+- To provide opportunities for intensive educational activities which might be difficult for students or faculty to fit into their fall and spring schedules;

-- to encourage students to conceptualize and pursue self-directed educational projects, in consultation with the faculty;
+- To encourage students to conceptualize and pursue self-directed educational projects, in consultation with faculty and staff;

-- to provide faculty with increased opportunities for educational experimentation, collaborative work with students, interdisciplinary projects, scholarly and artistic activity and development, and the exploration of areas of expertise not reflected in their usual course offerings;
+- To provide faculty with opportunities for pedagogical experimentation, collaborative work with students, interdisciplinary projects, scholarly and artistic activity and development, and the exploration of areas of expertise not reflected in their usual course offerings;

-- to encourage students to test and apply knowledge in off-campus settings through internships, community service, applied research, or career-related experiences;
+- To encourage students to test and apply knowledge in off-campus settings through internships, community engagement, applied research, or career-related experiences;

 - To promote educationally valuable interactions among students, faculty, members of the administrative and professional staff, and alumni; and

 Winter term applications can be found at studyaway.oberlin.edu.